inveniosoftware/invenio/docs/developers/git-workflow.rst

 release time.
-So while ``master`` is relatively stable for usage, it should be treated with extreme care, because updates between day D1 and day D2 may require DB schema and ``etc`` configuration changes that are not covered by usual ``inveniocfg`` update statements, so people should be prepared to study the differences and update DB schemata and config files themselves.
+So while ``master`` is relatively stable for usage, it should be treated with extreme care, because updates between day D1 and day D2 may require DB schema and ``etc`` configuration changes that are not covered by usual ``inveniomanage`` update statements, so people should be prepared to study the differences and update DB schemata and config files themselves.